-context of the Socratic method
+seven sages: context of the Socratic method

 A mosaic showing seven men dressed in classical garments in a classical setting was buried in Pompeii when Mount Vesuvius exploded in 79 GC.
 The mosaic probably dates from the early first century BGC and probably was a copy of a late-fourth century Athenian painting.
-Commonly described as depicting Plato's Academy, it also represents an archaic Greek tradition of seven wise men.
+Commonly described as depicting Plato’s Academy, it also represents an archaic Greek tradition of seven sages.
 This tradition was widely discussed in fourth-century Athens.[1]

 The men in the mosaic are engaged in a scholarly dispute.
-Three men look at another diadem-wearing man on the far left, who seems to be reading a scroll that the mosaic artist was unable to represent.
+Three men look at another diadem-wearing man on the far left, who seems to be reading a scroll that the mosaic artist did not represent.
 Two other men follow a third figure pointing to a globe in the center.
 All of the first group hold scrolls.
 Moreover, the figure on the far left is standing next to an opened box in which the scrolls would fit.
 None of the second group hold scrolls.
-Written texts thus seem to be an important aspect of the men's oral dispute.[2]
+Written texts thus seem to be an important aspect of the men’s oral dispute.[2]

 The Socratic Method as currently understood is associated with oral questions and responses.
 The mosaic suggests that, perhaps as early as the late-fourth century BGC, studying texts was an important, and perhaps controversial, aspect of oral school teaching.
 The Socratic Method that Plato institutionalized in his Academy apparently co-existed with social, textual study.